Black. White. Yellow. Brown. Mixed and the list goes on.

 Do I judge others?
 Of course.

 If you make a stupid decision or act like a fool, in my head I will judge you.
 But that’s your life and those are your choices.
-As for me, based on what I see from you, I will either choose to either associate with you or not based on your CHOICES.
+As for me, based on what I see from you, I will either choose to either associate with you or not based on your CHOICES and DECISIONS.
 Never on skin tone, or lack thereof.
-I chose my friends carefully, not because we were born in the same country or even the same neighborhood, but because our thoughts aline and we make similar choices and our thought patterns are both close.
+I chose my friends carefully, not because we were born in the same country or even the same neighborhood, but because our thoughts align and we make similar choices and our thought patterns are both close.

-I don’t care what colour your largest organ is.
-I’m more concerned about the hypothetical colour of your heart.
+I don’t care what color your largest organ is.
+I’m more concerned about the hypothetical color of your heart.

 -Michael Jackson/Black or White-